mikrono/tModLoaderWiki_kr_ko/Basic-Sounds.md

 To make a looping sound, simply add `IsLooped = true` to the `SoundStyle` that will be played.

 ### SoundUpdateCallback Example
 Using a `SoundUpdateCallback` delegate as a parameter to `SoundEngine.PlaySound`, the provided method will be called every game update, allowing the sound to update position and other properties.
+The return value of the delegate controls if the sound should be stopped.
 The following example shows a projectile playing a sound that updates its position every update.
+The sound will be stopped when the projectile is no longer active, but other logic can be used as well.

 ```cs
 public class MyProjectile : ModProjectile